-- Provide immediate life-saving assistance to people trapped, stranded or displaced by the Cyclone and flooding, including through the distribution of High Energy Biscuits (HEBs) and Corn Soya Blend (CSB). - Provide food assistance to 1.7 million affected people through general food distribution, using in-kind, vouchers or cash. - Provide emergency school feeding. - Implement emergency food-for-work and cash-for-work to help kickstart early recovery activities and rebuild livelihoods. - Implement cash transfers to support agricultural activities. - Provide livestock/veterinary support. - Provide agricultural inputs through the distribution of seeds, fertilizers and planting material. - Rehabilitate rural assets and infrastructure, with a particular focus on irrigation facilities, flooded agricultural fields and roads.
+• Provide immediate life-saving assistance to people trapped, stranded or displaced by the Cyclone and flooding, including through the distribution of High Energy Biscuits (HEBs).

+- Provide food assistance cash and in-kind 2 million affected people through general food distribution. - Implement emergency food-for-work and cash-for-work to help kickstart early recovery activities and rebuild livelihoods. - Provide agricultural inputs through the distribution of seeds, fertilizers and planting material. - Rehabilitate rural assets and infrastructure, with a particular focus on irrigation facilities, flooded agricultural fields and roads.

-Drought impact: An estimated 1.78 million people were severely food insecure from September to December 2018, according to the Integrated Phase Classification (IPC) analysis and the food security and nutrition assessment conducted by the Technical Secretariat for Food Security and Nutrition (SETSAN) in October 2018.
-Of these, an estimated 814,700 severely food insecure people in five provinces - Cabo Delgada, Gaza, Inhambane, Sofala and Tete - were prioritised as being in most urgent need of assistance.
-The 2017-2018 rainy season was characterised by a late start, extended mid-season dry spell (December-January) and heavy rains.
+Drought impact: An estimated 1.78 million people were severely food insecurity from September to December 2018, according to the Integrated Phase Classification (IPC) analysis and the food security and nutrition assessment conducted by the Technical Secretariat for Food Security and Nutrition (SETSAN) in October 2018.
+Of these, an estimated 814,700 severely food insecure people in five provinces - Cabo Delgada, Gaza, Inhambane, Sofala and Tete - across the country were prioritised as being in most urgent need of assistance.
+The 2017-2018 rainy season was characterised by a late start, extended midseason dry spell (December-January) and heavy rains.
 The dry spell resulted in moisture stress and wilting of early planted crops in many areas.
 This caused below-average agricultural yield, particularly in southern and some central parts of Mozambique.
 According to the Fall Army Worm Early Warning System (FAWEWS), the infestation level in Mozambique is estimated to be between 21 to 40 per cent.

-- Food assistance targeting 700,000 people from November 2018 to June 2019 either through national Shock Responsive Social Protection schemes or via humanitarian assistance in Gaza (Chiculacuala, Chigubo, Guija, Mapai, Chibuto, Chokwe, Mandlakaze, Massangena, Massingir, Mabalane), Tete (Changara, Marara, Chiuta, Doa, Magoe, Cahora Bassa), Inhambane (Panda, Funhalouro, Mabote) Sofala (Chemba), Manica (Tambara). - Ensure the food and nutrition of households through the provision of monthly food transfers, using cash, vouchers, or in-kind food transfers - Enhance land productivity, supporting the livelihoods of the targeted households and contributing to disaster risk reduction. - Integrated Resilience and Recovery Project including agricultural inputs and Food Assistance for Assets (FFA) from March to April 2019 - Support SETSAN to conduct a Food Security and Nutrition Assessment in March-April 2019. - Vegetable seed distribution in Maputo, Gaza, Inhambane, Manica Tete and Sofala from March to April 2019. - Acquisition of irrigation kits/equipment in Maputo, Gaza, Inhambane, Manica.
-Tete and Sofala from March to April 2019. - Trainings on vegetable and hay production and management of small-scale irrigation equipment. - Cassava cuttings and sweet potato vine distribution Maputo, Gaza, Inhambane Manica Tete and Sofala from March to April 2019 - Vaccination campaigns for cattle in Maputo, Gaza, Inhambane, Manica, Tete and Sofala in March 2019. - Fodder production (hay preparation) in Maputo, Gaza, Sofala and Tete In March 2019 - Poultry production in Maputo, Gaza and Inhambane in March 2019
+Food assistance targeting 700,000 people from November 2018 to June 2019 - either through national Shock Responsive Social Protection schemes or via humanitarian assistance - in Gaza (Chiculacuala, Chigubo, Guija, Mapai, Chibuto, Chokwe, Mandlakaze, Massangena, Massingir, Mabalane), Tete (Changara, Marara, Chiuta, Doa, Magoe, Cahora Bassa), Inhambane (Panda, Funhalouro, Mabote) Sofala (Chemba), Manica (Tambara).

+• Ensure the food and nutrition of households through the provision of monthly food transfers, using cash, vouchers, or in-kind food transfers. • Enhance land productivity, supporting the livelihoods of the targeted nouseholds and contributing to disaster risk reduction.

+Integrated Resilience and Recovery Project including agricultural inputs and Food Assistance for Assets (FFA) from March to April 2019.

+Support SETSAN to conduct a Food Security and Nutrition Assessment in March-April 2019.

+• Vegetable seed distribution in Maputo, Gaza, Inhambane, Manica, Tete and Sofala from March to April 2019.

+• Acquisition of irrigation kits/equipment in Maputo, Gaza, Inhambane, Manica, Tete and Sofala from March to April 2019.

+Trainings on vegetable and hay production and management of small-scale irrigation equipment.

+Cassava cuttings and sweet potato vine distribution Maputo, Gaza, Inhambane, Manica, Tete and Sofala from March to April 2019.

+• Vaccination campaigns for cattle in Maputo, Gaza, Inhambane, Manica, Tete and Sofala in March 2019.

+• Fodder production (hay preparation) in Maputo, Gaza, Sofala and Tete in March 2019.

+Poultry production in Maputo, Gaza and Inhambane in March 2019